SalvationDevelopment/Salvation-Development-Charter/README.md

 **Quotes**
 > "Do not run, do not back down, face every issue and do not rest till you work it out with the people here."
+> "Anarchy works wonderfully in a small group of individuals with a high level of trust, the ygo community is not such a group of people."

 -Access